 7. FireWall Plugins

-You can secure your WordPress website using Firewall plugins and there are some good plugins available in WordPress library.
+You can secure your WordPress website using Firewall plugins and there are some good plugins available in the WordPress library.
 For example “All In One WP Security & Firewall” plugin.
-This plugin will take your website security and protection to a completely new heights.
-This plugin minimizes security related uncertainty by looking for suspicious activities and by deploying and executing the newest recommended WordPress security techniques.
+This plugin will take your website security and protection to completely new heights.
+This plugin minimizes security-related uncertainty by looking for suspicious activities and by deploying and executing the newest recommended WordPress security techniques.

 8. Cleanup Your WordPress Installation